 1v1 soccer drills are great for all ages.
 Again, there’s not much thinking involved with 1v1’s.
 The player knows they have to dribble and get past the defender.

-2v1’s can be used for any age, but I find that really good 9 year old players struggle to be successful in this situation.
-I think ages 9 and under should spend more time working on technical skills, like short passing and dribbling.
-Age 9-10 is a great time to get players doing more 2v1 situations.
+2v1’s can be used for any age, but I find that really good 9-11 year old players struggle to be successful in this situation.
+Ages 7-9 and under should spend more time working on technical skills, like short passing and dribbling.
+Age 9-11 is a great time to get players doing more 2v1 situations.
 If they are very strong technically at this age, there needs to be a time where they are put under pressure.
 This will help them solve the pressure situation problem, teaching them to know WHEN and WHERE to pass.

 2v2’s are the most game like because a game has at least 4v4 up to 11v11.
 So the 2v2 having higher numbers than 1v1 or 2v1 is more like a game where you have a lot going on.

 Pressure situational soccer drills